 , to help him over come his grief.
 That didn't work out very well.

-Aoife was jealous of her husband's love for the the children and their love for each other.
+Aoife was jealous of her husband's love for his children and their love for each other.
 On a journey, she ordered a servant to kill them but he refused.
-She tried as well, but was unsuccessful so instead of death, she turned them into swans, destined to live for 900 years, By now you've probably guessed she had magical powers.
+She tried to complete the evil deed, but was unsuccessful so instead of death, she turned them into swans, destined to live for 900 years, By now you've probably guessed she had magical powers.

 The children/swans spent 300 years on Lake Derravargh, 300 on the Straits of Moyle, and 300 on the Isle of Irish Glora, where they all sang mournfully, yet were admired for their extraordinary voices.

 There are several version of the story.
 My favorite is they eventually heard a bell rung by a godly man and the spell was broken.
 Keep in mind it took 900 years.
 I'm wondering if there was a shortage bells or godly men or both.
 After hearing the bell, they were turned back into children and reunited with their father, who fortunately was still alive and kicking, and thankfully had banished Aoife.